vanHeemstraSystems/template-default-repository/.slides/slides.md

 # Welcome to Slides
-A terminal based presentation tool
+A terminal based presentation tool.

 ---